 Cracked cylinder heads

-A hydrocarbon test may also not show a cylinder head with a crack.
+A carbon dioxide test may also not show a cylinder head with a crack.
 Despite not showing, a cracked head can give the same symptoms as a blown gasket.
 In the photo above, the crack is obvious.
 Often the crack is too small to see with the eye.
 Though they are small, a crack in a cylinder head will cause serious problems.
 Cylinder head shops use dye, pressure and other methods to find very small cracks.
 Sending cylinder heads to a professional, for testing, is a wise precaution.

 Other cylinder head problems